Unforeseen medical treatment

 - Except in an emergency, you need to be referred by a doctor for any hospital treatment.

-- If you're 18 or above, you pay a €10 fee per calendar day.
-This no longer applies once you've been in hospital for 28 days in the same year.
+- If you are 18 or above, you pay a €10 fee per calendar day.
+This no longer applies once you have been in hospital for 28 days in the same year.

 - Hospital treatment includes any medical service you may need to treat an illness.

-- You'll have to pay for any optional extras, e.g. a single or double room.
+- You have to pay for any optional extras, e.g. a single or double room.

 - You can get medicines and bandages prescribed by your doctor from any pharmacy.
-You'll generally have to pay 10% of the cost (at least €5, up to a maximum of €10), but no more than the actual cost.
-The fee will not be reimbursed.
+You generally have to pay 10% of the cost (from a minimum of €5, up to a maximum of €10), but no more than the actual cost.
+This fee is not be reimbursed.

-- You'll have to pay out of your own pocket for non-prescription drugs such as painkillers and cough syrup.
+- You have to pay for non-prescription drugs such as painkillers and cough syrup.
 You may also have to pay for certain prescription drugs (e.g. for colds or flu).

-- Children under 18 don't have to pay for prescriptions.
+- Children under 18 do not have to pay for prescriptions.

 - Outside normal working hours, you can get medicines from the duty pharmacy ('Apotheken-Notdienst').
-You can find its name in the window of all nearby pharmacies.
-For a list, see http://www.apotheken.de/, http://www.aponet.de/ or the local newspaper.
+You can find its name in the window of all nearby pharmacies, in the local newspaper or on the internet (website in German only).

 - If a doctor says you need immediate treatment - i.e. in emergencies - transport to hospital is free.

-- You usually pay 10% of transport costs - at least €5, but no more than €10.
+- Usually you pay 10% of transport costs - from a minimum of €5, up to a maximum of €10.
 You can never be asked to pay more than the actual cost.